Semos-Cloud/joule-procode-analytics-agent/README.md

 - [ ] If deployed: `cf app` shows 1/1 running and `/health` reports `"runtime": "local"`
 - [ ] The app has been warmed with one throwaway call (the first is always slow)
 - [ ] The agent card is reachable at the **public** gateway URL, not localhost
-- [ ] The BTP destination points at that public URL and uses principal propagation
+- [ ] The BTP destination points at that public URL
 - [ ] `joule login --no-app-tid` succeeds as an IAS user (not a CF technical user)
 - [ ] `joule deploy` succeeds and the scenario matches your opening utterance
 - [ ] The chart renders in Joule (see tenant-verify below)